Cucumber Caprese Salad

 This twist on the classic calls for cucumber instead of tomato… and it’s so wonderfully refreshing.

-I have got to credit my dad’s wife, Mindy, with this recipe, because she introduced us to it this summer when we were in Memphis, and I could not stop thinking about it.
+I credit my dad’s wife, Mindy, with this recipe, because she introduced us to it this summer when we were in Memphis, and I have not been able to stop thinking about it.

 Why I love this recipe:

-If you love the fruits of the season and all the summertime goodness, this cucumber salad recipe is where it’s at.
+If you love the veggies of the season and all the summertime goodness, this cucumber salad recipe is where it’s at.

 Also, if you have a cucumber plant that won’t stop producing cucumbers and you’re tired of pickles, this is a great alternative. 😉